github/docs/content/actions/guides/building-and-testing-ruby.md

 The easiest way to specify a Ruby version is by using the `ruby/setup-ruby` action provided by the Ruby organization on GitHub.
 The action adds any supported Ruby version to `PATH` for each job run in a workflow.
 For more information see, the [`ruby/setup-ruby`](https://github.com/ruby/setup-ruby).

-Using either Ruby's `ruby/setup-ruby` action or GitHub's `actions/setup-ruby` action is the recommended way of using Ruby with GitHub Actions because it ensures consistent behavior across different runners and different versions of Ruby.
+Using Ruby's `ruby/setup-ruby` action is the recommended way of using Ruby with GitHub Actions because it ensures consistent behavior across different runners and different versions of Ruby.

 The `setup-ruby` action takes a Ruby version as an input and configures that version on the runner.